Frequently Asked Questions about Wenlin

 Can Wenlin be installed on a server if an institution has a multi-user (site) license?

 Yes.
 This has been done in language labs with both PC's and Macintoshes.
 As specified in the license, you must ensure that only the authorized number of simultaneous users have access.
+However, the configuration of how many PC vs. Mac versions you have purchased can easily be changed as long as you remained within the authorized number of users.

 You should make the file permissions read-only, since two people making changes to the same dictionary file simultaneously could in principle cause errors.
 (We haven't actually heard of this happening.)